 FHA Home Loans

-FHA home loans are not exclusive to first timer buyers; however, they are often dubbed as such.
+FHA home loans are not exclusive to first time buyers; however, they are often dubbed as such.
 The FHA program is often used for lower credit scores and/or lower down payment options.

-FHA has maximum loans limits that vary by county.
+FHA has maximum loan limits that vary by county.
 Visit the HUD website to look up the maximum FHA loan amount by county.
-The FHA loan limit for most of north Texas in 2022 is $450,800.
+The FHA loan limit for most of north Texas in 2022 is $450,800

 FHA Mortgage Insurance Premium